Gender inequality in India: Literacy

 Though it is gradually rising, the female literacy rate in India is lower than the male literacy rate.
 According to Census of India 2011, literacy rate of females is 65.46% compared to males which is 82.14%.
 Compared to boys, far fewer girls are enrolled in the schools, and many of them drop out.
 According to the National Sample Survey Data of 1997, only the states of Kerala and Mizoram have approached universal female literacy rates.
 According to majority of the scholars, the major factor behind the improved social and economic status of women in Kerala is literacy.

-From 2006 to 2010, the percent of females who completed at least a secondary education was almost half that of men, 26,6% compared to 50.4%.
+From 2006 to 2010, the percent of females who completed at least a secondary education was almost half that of men, 26.6% compared to 50.4%.

 In the current generation of youth, the gap seems to be closing at the primary level and increasing at the secondary level.
 In rural Punjab, the gap between girls and boys in school enrollment increases dramatically with age as demonstrated in National Family Health Survey-3 where girls age 15–17 in Punjab are 10% more likely than boys to drop out of school.
 Although this gap has been reduced significantly, problems still remain in the quality of education for girls where boys in the same family will be sent to higher-quality private schools and girls sent to the government school in the village.

 Reservations for female students

 Under the Non-Formal Education program, about 40% of the centres in states and 10% of the centres in UTs are exclusively reserved for females.
 As of 2000, about 0.3 million NFE centres were catering to about 7.42 million children, out of which about 0.12 million were exclusively for girls.
-Certain state level engineering, medical and other colleges like in Orissa have reserved 30% of their seats for females.
+Certain state level engineering, medical and other colleges like in Odisha have reserved 30% of their seats for females.
 The Prime Minister of India and the Planning Commission also vetoed a proposal to set up an Indian Institute of Technology exclusively for females.
 Although India had witnessed substantial improvements in female literacy and enrollment rate since the 1990s, the quality of education for female remains to be heavily compromised.

 Health and survival inequalities

-On health and survival measures, international standards consider the birth sex ratio implied sex-selective abortion, and gender inequality between women's and men's life expectancy and relative number of years that women live compared to men in good health by taking into account the years lost to violence, disease, malnutrition or other relevant factors.
+On health and survival measures, international standards consider the birth sex ratio, implied sex-selective abortion, and gender inequality between women's and men's life expectancy and relative number of years that women live compared to men in good health by taking into account the years lost to violence, disease, malnutrition, or other relevant factors.
+There is also a disparity in homelessness.
+According to 2011 population census, total number of homeless men and women are 1,046,871 and 726,169 respectively.
+The Sex Ratio of houseless population of India is just 694 females per 1000 Males.